-• Transparency and Disclosure: Shareholders and other stakeholders can have access to financial records and other relevant information to assess the Company's financial performance and position.
+- Transparency and Disclosure: Shareholders and other stakeholders can have access to financial records and other relevant information to - assess the Company's financial performance and position.

-• Fair Treatment: All shareholders and other stakeholders are treated in an independent, objective, equal and unbiased manner while applying the highest standards in the industry.
+Fair Treatment: All shareholders and - Fair Treatment: All shareholders and other stakeholders are treated in an independent, objective, equal and unbiased manner while applying the highest standards in the industry.